 - Also, there is a fan setting hidden in the BIOS, so be sure to check the fan speed options.
 Read on to see the correct steps.

 The collaboration of software and hardware is what makes your system working as intended.
-Let’s take CPU as an example.
-An essential part of PC configuration, small but remarkably sturdy.
+Let’s take the CPU as an example – an essential part of a PC configuration, small but remarkably sturdy.

-However, if exposed to abnormal temperatures for an extended period of time (gamers, we’re looking at you), CPU might fail.
+However, if exposed to abnormal temperatures for an extended period (gamers, we’re looking at you), the CPU might fail.

 Now, there are various ways to avoid that (extra cooling fans is probably the best of those), and today we’ll show you one that’s rather important – how to increase the speed of the CPU fan.

-This is the first line of defense, and, even though your motherboard controls the CPU fan’s speed, sometimes is the best to tend to that on your own.
+This is the first line of defense, and even though your motherboard controls the CPU fan’s speed, sometimes it’s best to tend to that on your own.

-- Download SpeedFan from the official site for free.
+- Download SpeedFan for Windows 10.

 - There, you can choose the percentage of fan speed (100% is full throttle).
 On the right side, you should see the current temperatures of CPU cores individually.

-- Regulate speed as you like manually or you can automatize SpeedFan to increase the RPM (revolutions per minute) once the temperatures surpass the acceptable values.
+- Regulate speed as you like manually, or you can automatize SpeedFan to increase the RPM (revolutions per minute) once the temperatures surpass the acceptable values.

-Your CPU speed should never cross 70 degrees Celsius, and around 60 degrees is an acceptable limit for the extended period of time.
+Your CPU speed should never cross 70 degrees Celsius, and around 60 degrees is an acceptable limit for an extended period of time.

-- Press Windows + I to open Settings.
+- Press the Windows key + I to open the Settings app.